 How does GDPR impact Digital Realty data centre users?

 As we leverage robust security practices already in place as attested to by our SOC 2, PCI, and ISO 27001 certifications, the GDPR does not change our commitment to the user's data protection.
-Going forward we are providing data centre users with enhanced notice of our data privacy practices which clearly detail the rights of our data centre users and the conditions under which we process the users’ Personal Data to maintain our security processes and Access Controls.
-We are making available to the data centre users the means to inquire about what Personal Data of the user we process, and under certain circumstances, to provide us instructions on how the user wants us to process this data, including its deletion.
+Going forward we are providing data centre users with enhanced notice of our data privacy practices which clearly detail the rights of our data centre users and the conditions under which we process the users' Personal Data to maintain our security processes and Access Controls.
+We are making available to the data centre users the means to enquire about what Personal Data of the user we process, and under certain circumstances, to provide us instructions on how the user wants us to process this data, including its deletion.

 How can my company document Digital Realty's commitment to the GDPR?

 Digital Realty offers a Data Processing Agreement (DPA) to customers that rely on our data centre services.
 This short document is tailored to the services Digital Realty provides.
 We respect our customers' requirements to appoint only processors who can provide sufficient assurances that the requirements of the GDPR will be met and the rights of data subjects protected.
 The DPA can be found here.

 Is Digital Realty a Data Controller or a Data Processor of its customer's data under the GDPR?
 What about data that Digital Realty customers store on servers in Digital Realty buildings?

 The answer depends on the context of the Personal Data being processed and the associated purpose.

 Within the context of our requirement to maintain the security and confidentiality for our data centres and websites, we process Personal Data as a Data Controller.